syncfusion-content/blazor-docs/blazor/datagrid/how-to/customize-column-styles.md

+---
+layout: post
+title: How to Customize Column Styles in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Customize Column Styles in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Customize Column Styles

 You can customise the appearance of the header and content of a particular column using the [`CustomAttributes`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_CustomAttributes) property.